Land Transport Act 1998

 133: Owner liability for moving vehicle offences and special vehicle lane offences, or

-"Vehicle owners can be responsible for traffic offences even if they weren't driving"
+"Vehicle owners are responsible for some driving offences, but can defend themselves if they weren't driving"

 Next